-Materials: Squirrel Clue cards; large photos of each kind of squirrel.
+Materials: Squirrel Clue cards, Squirrel Pictures – large photos of each kind of squirrel.

 Objective: To look for squirrels, squirrel sign, and other evidence of squirrel activity.

 Take the children outside in small groups.
 Look for squirrels or evidence of squirrels on or near the school grounds.
-Keep a list of findings and afterward share discoveries with the rest of the group.
+Have the leader or a child in each group keep a list of findings and afterward share discoveries with the rest of the group.
 Ask what evidence they found that squirrels live near the school grounds.
 Did they find evidence of more than one squirrel?
 More than one kind of squirrel?
 Why do they think so?

 - Squirrel tracks (hopping patterns that begin and end at tree trunks) – Look for signs that tell what the squirrel was doing.